DinoscapeProgramming/dotenv-wizard/README.md

 **Interactive CLI to generate your `.env` file from a `.env.example`.**

 `dotenv-wizard` makes setting up environment variables for your project quick and painless.
-It reads your `.env.example` file, prompts you for each variable, and generates a ready-to-use `.env` file—perfect for onboarding new developers or configuring projects.
+It reads your `.env.example` file, prompts you for each variable, and generates a ready-to-use `.env` file - perfect for onboarding new developers or configuring projects.

 ---